LukePappa/Ourism/text.md

-Every particle of existence is subject to the world-branch in which it reaches conscious unity with being.
+Being transcends, grounds, and is everything.
+Conscious unity with it is your true purpose.